mikaylaorange/mikaylaorange/README.md

 ## Hey There! 🧡 <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30px">

-I'm Mikayla, a senior computer science major at [Howard University](http://howard.edu) currently based in [Augusta, GA](https://www.augustaga.gov//).
-I have a passion for solving in problems in a beautiful and lightweight way, and when I'm not coding you can find me learning the art of espresso making, listening to podcasts (my favorite at the moment is *Solved*, but feel free to send me suggestions!) and working towards beating my *Jeopardy!* record (#weloveyouAlex).
+I'm Mikayla, a front-end engineer at [Google](https://www.google.com) currently based in [Augusta, GA](https://www.augustaga.gov//).
+I have a passion for solving in problems in a beautiful and lightweight way, and when I'm not coding you can find me learning the art of espresso making, listening to podcasts (my favorite at the moment is *Solved*, but feel free to send me suggestions!) and learning Korean and Italian (Korean I'm okay with, Italian not so much).

 **Wanna chat?
 You can find me here:**